nmantani/FileInsight-plugins/README.md

 * Misc operations
   * Byte frequency
     Show byte frequency of selected region (the whole file if not selected)
+  * Emulate code
+    Emulate selected region as an executable or shellcode with Qiling Framework (the whole file if not selected)
   * File comparison
     Compare contents of two files
   * Hash values